-- (1) Of the allegations against said person and the amount of the fines, penalties, costs or fees due. - (2) That the fines, penalties, costs or fees will continue to accrue on a daily basis until the owner remediates the blight violation and provides written notice to the Anti-Blight Officer that the blight violation is remediated. - (3) That said person may contest his or her liability before a citation hearing officer by delivering, in person or by first class mail, written notice to the Anti-Blight Officer within 10 days of the date of notice. - (4) That if said person does not demand such a hearing, an assessment and judgment shall be entered against him. - (5) That such judgment may issue without further notice. - (6) That any unpaid fine imposed pursuant to the provisions of this shall constitute a lien upon the property against which the penalty was imposed from the date of such penalty.
+- (1) Of the allegations against said person and the amount of the fines, penalties, costs or fees due. - (2) That the fines, penalties, costs or fees will continue to accrue on a daily basis until the owner remediates the blight violation and provides written notice to the Anti-Blight Officer that the blight violation is remediated. - (3) That said person may contest his or her liability before the Blight written notice to the Anti-Blight Officer within 10 days of the date of notice. - (4) That if said person does not demand such a hearing, an assessment and judgment shall be entered against him. - (5) That such judgment may issue without further notice. - (6) That any unpaid fine imposed pursuant to the provisions of this shall constitute a lien upon the property against which the penalty was imposed from the date of such penalty.
 Each such lien may be continued, recorded and released in the manner provided by the general statutes for continuing, recording and releasing property tax liens and may be enforced in the same manner as property tax liens, including enforcement by foreclosure.